OpenSTREAM-solvers/openstream/docs/source/Community/contribute.rst

 Full build
 **********
-For a full build of the project, `Sphinx` needs to be used.
+For a full build of the project, `Sphinx` needs to be called.
+More specifically, `sphinx-build` is the program that is run.